geoscixyz/Toolkit/docs/content/Demos/SyntheticMagResponse.rst

 As discussed in Section 1 on the Toolkit website (Magnetic Data - Background), the magnetic response will depend on the inclination, declination, and field strength of the magnetic field at the survey location.
 The image below shows the magnetic response at the geographic North Pole, where the Earth's magnetic field is near-vertical.

-Click on the **'launch binder'** button or on the image to open an interactive Jupyter notebook to investigate how the magnetic response changes with varying global locations.
+Click on the **'launch binder'** button or on the image to open an interactive Jupyter Notebook (or right-click and choose 'Open link in new tab') to investigate how the magnetic response changes with varying global locations.

 .. image:: https://mybinder.org/badge.svg